4.8out of 3,000+ reviews

 Other Membership Benefits

-Interestingly, roadside assistance is only the bedrock of benefits when it comes to AAA memberships.
+Interestingly, roadside assistance is only the beginning of the benefits that AAA memberships bring.
 AAA club members also get access to a whole slate of perks and AAA discounts that sometimes only partially relate to car travel.
 These vary depending on your location and which membership tier you choose.
 They include:

 AAA discounts: These are variable but can save members money on hotels, gas, theme parks, shopping, and a lot more.
 If you’re motivated to take advantage of these, they can really add up for serious shoppers.